-The class teacher should:
+The class teacher should

-- be aware of current legislation; - keep up to date with information on the SEN Register; - gather information through observation and assessment; - develop an inclusive classroom; - work closely with other staff to plan for learning and teaching; - contribute to, manage, and review LEPs in consultation with the SENCo; and - involve classroom assistants as part of the learning team.
+- Be aware of current legislation; - · Keep up to date with information on the SEN Register; - Gather information through observation and assessment; - Develop an inclusive classroom; - Work closely with other staff to plan for learning and teaching; - Contribute to, manage and review PLPs in consultation with the SENCo; - Involve classroom assistants as part of the learning team; and - Liaise closely with parents and maintain confidentiality.

-SEN Support Staff/ Additional Adult Assistants
+SEN Support Staff / Additional Adult Assistants

-Support Staff/ Additional Adult Assistants should:
+Support Staff should / Additional Adult Assistants should:

-- work under the direction of the class teacher and SENCo;

-- be involved in planning;

-- look for positives by talking to the child about his/her strengths;

-- provide practical support;

-- listen to the child/speak to staff on the child's behalf;

-- explain boundaries and operate these consistently and fairly;

-- keep records and attend meetings;

-- share good practice; and

-- maintain confidentiality.
+- Work under the direction of the class teacher and SENCo; - Be involved in planning; - Look for positives by talking to the child about his/her strengths; - Provide practical support; - Listen to the child/speak to staff on the child's behalf; - Explain boundaries and operate these consistently and fairly: - Maintain records/observations and attend meetings; - · Share good practice; and - Maintain confidentiality.